ParadigmFoundation/zaidan-dealer-specification/README.md

 ### Method: `dealer_getAssets`

-Fetch information about currently supported ERC-20 assets.
+Fetch information about currently supported ERC-20 assets, and optionally filter with query parameters.

 This method, with no parameters, MUST return a paginated array of all supported assets.